 'CIT-TEE!
 CIT-TEE!'

-The flamenco waiter looked on helplessly, their cropped skulls and rude tattoos beyond his wildest dreams.
+looked on helplessly, their cropped skulls and rude tattoos beyond his wildest

 'CIT-TEE!
 CIT-TEE!'